citp/privacy-policy-historical/s/su/sup/superdiscountshop.com.md

-> *The following text is extracted and transformed from the superdiscountshop.com privacy policy that was archived on 2007-11-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071109194609id_/http%3A//www.superdiscountshop.com/privacypolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the superdiscountshop.com privacy policy that was archived on 2008-05-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080508155335id_/http%3A//www.superdiscountshop.com/privacypolicy.html) for the most accurate reproduction.*

 # Privacy Policy - Super Discount Shop

+Shop By Categories

+Shop By Stores

 [SuperDiscountShop](http://www.superdiscountshop.com/) has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices for our website.